tamaregev/visual-onset-latencies/README.md

 This code was written specifically for analysing subject ST18.
 There were 3 recording sessions termed here blocks B12, B13 and B14.

-Data files are available on OSF -
+Data files will be publicly avaiable soon, for now please personally request.

 The structure of libraries should be as follows -